danibcorr/danibcorr/README.md

   </a>
 </p>

-## 🧑‍💻 About Me
+## About Me

-I'm Daniel, an **Electronic Systems Engineer** turned **Data Scientist** at **Ericsson Cognitive Software**, where I apply **Artificial Intelligence** to solve real-world challenges in telecommunications.
-My work focuses on developing intelligent systems for **mobile network optimization**.

-## 🚀 What I'm Up To

-- **Exploring** innovative applications of AI and emerging technologies to streamline everyday workflows.
-- **Learning** about cutting-edge developments in machine learning, deep learning, and software engineering.
-- **Collaborating** on research projects and open-source initiatives.
-- **Building** solutions that transform data into meaningful decisions.
+Hi, I'm Daniel.

+I am a Data Scientist at Ericsson, working within the Cognitive Software Engineering team.
+My role focuses on developing prototypes and improving existing products by applying AI to telecommunications challenges.

+I am interested in the intersection of research and software engineering.
+I apply techniques like Deep Learning, Signal Processing, and Computer Vision to build tools for mobile network optimization, always focusing on writing clean and reliable code.
+I also contribute to internal libraries that help our R&D teams work more efficiently.